VirusTotal/yara/docs/yarapython.rst

   :raises YaraSyntaxError: If a syntax error was found.
   :raises YaraError: If an error occurred.

-.. py:function:: yara.load(filepath)
+.. py:function:: yara.load(...)

-  Load compiled rules from a file.
+  Load compiled rules from a path or file object.
+Either *filepath* or *file* must be provided.

-  :param str filepath: Path to the file.
+  :param str filepath: Path to a compiled rules file
+  :param file-object file: A file object supporting the ``read`` method.
   :return: Compiled rules object.
   :rtype: :py:class:`yara.Rules`
   :raises: **YaraError**: If an error occurred while loading the file.